hey-mike/Notes/README.md

 - Hands-On Full-Stack Web Development with GraphQL and React
 - Clean Architecture: A Craftsman's Guide to Software Structure and Design, First Edition
 - Designing Data-Intensive Applications
+- IOS 11 Programming with SWIFT: Develop iOS mobile applications from scratch

 ## Reading queue